 Dementia patients can also carry a Bluetooth beacon, which is detected by a Locator Node within range.
 The Locator Nodes can not only detect the beacon, but can also control doors and alarms, thus delimiting or opening certain areas.
 In predefined protected areas, a demented patient entering the activation area of the Locator Node triggers an action, for example an electric door lock.

-beacon management tool allows for monitoring the battery status of all Bluetooth transmitters, facilitating maintenance.
+A beacon management tool allows for monitoring the battery status of all Bluetooth transmitters, facilitating maintenance.